Geometric Structures on the Cochains of a Manifold: Introduction

 This suggests a link between statistical mechanics and conformal field theory, where it is known that the partition function may be expressed in terms of theta functions of the conformal period matrix \cite{YM}, see also \cite{MS}, \cite{CM2}.

 The above convergence statements are made precise by using an embedding of simplicial cochains into differential forms, first introduced by Whitney \cite{Wh}.
-This approach was used quite successfully by Dodziuk \cite{Do}, and later Dodziuk and Patodi \cite{DP}, to show that cochains provide a good approximation to smooth differential forms, and that the combinatorial Laplacian converges to the smooth Laplacian.
+This approach was used quite successfully by Dodziuk \cite{Do}, and later Dodziuk and Patodi \cite{DP}, to show that cochains provide a good approximation to smooth differential forms, and that the combinatorial Laplacian convergences to the smooth Laplacian.
 This formalism will be reviewed in section~\ref{sec:whitney}.

 In section~\ref{sec:prod} we describe the cochain product that will be used in defining the combinatorial star operator.
 This product is of interest in its own right, and we prove several results concerning its convergence to the wedge product on forms; see also \cite{MK},\cite{CS}.
 These results may be of interest in numerical analysis and the modeling of PDE's, since they give a computable discrete model which approximates the algebra of smooth differential forms.
-The convergence statements on the cochain product, theorems~\ref{thm:prodconv} through~\ref{thm:hmtps2zero}, are not needed for later sections.
+The convergence statements on the cochain product, theorems \ref{thm:prodconv} through ~\ref{thm:hmtps2zero}, are not needed for later sections.

-In section~\ref{sec:star} we introduce the combinatorial star operator, and show that many of the interesting relations among $\star$, $d$, $\wedge$, and the adjoint $d^{\ast}$ of $d$, that hold in the smooth setting, also hold in the combinatorial case.
-Some of the relations though, are more elusive, and may only be recovered in the limit of a fine triangulation.
+In section~\ref{sec:star} we introduce the combinatorial star operator, and show that many of the interesting relations amongst $\star$, $d$, $\wedge$, and the adjoint $d^{\ast}$ of $d$, that hold in the smooth setting, also hold in the combinatorial case.
+Some of the relations, though, are more illusive and may only be recovered in the limit of a fine triangulation.

 In section~\ref{sec:surfaces} we study the combinatorial star operator on surfaces, and prove several results on the combinatorial period matrix, as mentioned above.